David Suazo: Cagliari

-Internazionale
+Inter Milan

-On 13 June 2007, reports arose that Suazo had agreed terms with Serie A champions Internazionale.
+On 13 June 2007, reports arose that Suazo had agreed terms with Serie A champions Inter Milan.
 Six days later, however, crosstown rivals and reigning European champions Milan announced that they themselves had acquired Suazo.
 While Milan claimed they had successfully negotiated with Cagliari, the deal with Inter was confirmed by Cagliari chairman Massimo Cellino.
 Meanwhile, one of Suazo's agents, Carlo Pallavicino, added to the confusion by saying, "Suazo has not had any contact with Milan and he still has not given his consent to the transfer."
 It was later announced that Suazo was confirmed with Inter on 26 June for €14 million fee (with about US$2.5 million was required to pay by Cagliari to Olimpia) after Milan officially withdrew their contract offer.
 Since Suazo himself wanted to keep his initial agreement with Inter.
 "It was an issue of respect.
 The Rossoneri (nickname of Milan) understood that I had a promise with coach Roberto Mancini, Marco Branca and chairman Massimo Moratti."
 He scored his first Inter goal against Genoa and scored a total of eight goals throughout his first season with the Nerazzurri (the nickname of Inter).

 Loans

 After a less-than-impressive first season with Inter, Suazo was loaned to Portuguese club Benfica for the 2008–09 season.
 Suazo however, appeared in just 12 league matches and scored just four goals during the season.
 Following his return to Inter in June 2009, he was given limited squad space and failed to make any starts for his club.
 On 29 December 2009, it was confirmed that Suazo had been authorized to play friendly match for Genoa, two days before the opening of the winter transfer window.
 After the opening of the transfer window, Suazo officially joined Genoa on a six-month loan deal, where he replaced Sergio Floccari, who was transferred to Lazio on 4 January.
 This was part of a deal that completed a three-way, three-man swap in which Inter also received Goran Pandev from Lazio on free transfer.
 Suazo made his debut for Genoa against Milan in a losing effort, appearing on the scoresheet in the process.
 He scored the second goal for Genoa and was eventually substituted in the 80th minute for Hernán Crespo.
 His loan with Genoa proved to be highly unsuccessful, as the player scored a mere 2 goals in 16 Serie A appearances.